ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Additional User Study Details

 \section{Additional User Study Details}

-In the user study, we compare poses distributions with two-alternative forced choice tests, comparing two sets of randomly sampled poses for the same individual.
+In the first user study, we compare poses distributions with two-alternative forced choice tests, comparing two sets of randomly sampled poses for the same individual.
 We display $15$ poses for each of the two methods in $3 \times 5$ grids on the left and right-hand side of the comparison, and the rigged input mesh is shown in the center.
-An example of a comparison is shown in Figure~\ref{fig:supp_user_study}.
-Particpants were university student and vision/graphics researchers.
+An example of a comparison is shown in Figure~\ref{fig:supp_user_study} (left).

+In the second user study, we compare motion reconstruction quality from our data pipeline and Pupputeer with two-alternative forced choice tests, comparing two sets of randomly sampled motions for the same individual.
+We display $4$ set of input video and the corresponding reconstructed pose video for each of the two methods in $4 \times 2$ grids on the left and right-hand side of the comparison.
+An example of a comparison is shown in Figure~\ref{fig:supp_user_study} (right).